wchliao/multi-task-image-classification/README.md

    * `3`: Multi-task experiment.
 Train a multi-task model for each task.
 For each iteration, (uniform) randomly choose a task to train.
    * `4`: Same as `3`, but use a certain (biased) probability to choose tasks to train.
    * `5`: Multi-task experiment.
 Train a multi-task model for each task with a (uniformly) summed loss.
+   * `6`: Multi-task experiment.
+Train a multi-task model for each task with a certain (biased) summed loss.
  * `--task`: Which class to distinguish (for setting `2`) (default: `0`)
  * `--save_path`: Path (directory) that model and history are saved. (default: `'.'`)
  * `--save_model`: A flag used to decide whether to save model or not.